jon989/kendo-music-store/README.md

 This project demonstrates the usage of [Kendo UI](http://www.kendoui.com) in a real-world scenario.
 The project is based on Microsoft's ASP.NET [MVC Music Store](http://mvcmusicstore.codeplex.com/).

+> This is the source code for the live demo site, located at [http://www.kendouimusicstore.com/](http://www.kendouimusicstore.com/).

 > Documentation for the Music Store is located in the
 > [Kendo UI Tutorials](http://docs.kendoui.com/tutorials/ASP.NET/Kendo%20Music%20Store/kendo-music-store-intro).